 Meet at New Delhi and transfer to Agra.
 Check in to your hotel.
 Visit Agra Fort & Fatehpur Sikri.
 Evening explores the local market.
 Dinner and Overnight stay at Hotel.

 Day 02: Agra to Vrindavan (75 kms/ 2 Hrs)

 Morning visit Taj Mahal for Sunrise View (Taj Mahal is not open on Friday).
-Later return to hotel.
-After breakfast, check out from hotel.
+Later return to the hotel.
+After breakfast, check out from the hotel.
 Transfer to Vrindavan.
 Check in to your hotel.
 Visit Govind Dev Temple, Isckon Temple & Banke Bihari Temple in Vrindavan.
 Dinner and Overnight stay at Hotel.

 Day 03: Mathura Vrindavan Sightseeing

 The morning after breakfast full day of sightseeing.
 Visit Prem Mandir & Rangnathji Temple in Vrindavan.
 Visit Dwarkadhish Temple and Krishna Janmabhoomi in Mathura.
 Visit Dinner and Overnight stay at Hotel.